- As low as $302/Night

 NO family pets.
 NO smoking in the home.

-All the amenities: Wireless Internet, Cable TV, Extensive Screen TV, Entirely outfitted Kitchen with huge Fridge, blender, toaster, toaster oven, auto-drip coffee maker, smooth top Range, Microwave, and Dishwasher.
+All the amenities: Wireless Internet, Cable TV, Sizable Screen TV, Entirely supplied Kitchen with enormous Fridge, blender, toaster, toaster oven, auto-drip coffee maker, smooth top Range, Microwave, and Dishwasher.
 Full size Washer and Dryer.

-Savor a peaceful morning cup of coffee listening to the waves on the enormous covered Porch, equipped with two ceiling fans (and lights for the evening relaxation).
+Appreciate a relaxing morning cup of coffee listening to the waves on the sizable covered Porch, equipped with two ceiling fans (and lights for the evening relaxation).

 Show off your grilling skills on the 4-burner propane gas Grille.